Advanced configuration options for the NPS extension for Multi-Factor Authentication

 Since the NPS extension connects to both your on-premises and cloud directories, you might encounter an issue where your on-premises user principal names (UPNs) don't match the names in the cloud.
 To solve this problem, use alternate login IDs.

-Within the NPS extension, you can designate an Active Directory attribute to be used in place of the UPN for Azure Multi-Factor Authentication.
+Within the NPS extension, you can designate an Active Directory attribute to be used in place of the UPN for Azure AD Multi-Factor Authentication.
 This enables you to protect your on-premises resources with two-step verification without modifying your on-premises UPNs.

 To configure alternate login IDs, go to